Gov Roy Cooper sworn in for second term in virtual inauguration

 RALEIGH, N.C.
-(WNCN) – In a virtual ceremony full of pomp and circumstance, Governor Roy Cooper was sworn in for a second term as the governor of North Carolina.
+(WNCN) – In a virtual ceremony full of pomp and circumstance, Gov. Roy Cooper was sworn in for a second term as the governor of North Carolina.

 Touting improvements in inclusion, record job announcements and advancements along multiple fronts, Cooper acknowledged that challenges lie ahead.